The Towering Inferno; or, 2 Hours And 45 Minutes Of Sheer Terror. Plus, Therapy.

 Around the same time, I read a book about Helen Keller, and I was aghast.
 Apparently Helen had been born a healthy child who could see, hear and run fast without bumping into things.
 Then one terrible year she got sick with something called Scarlet Fever.
 One day she was just fine and the next day she was deaf, blind and couldn't talk.
 SHE JUST WOKE UP THAT WAY!!!

-The prospect of losing every important sense I owned was beyond horrifying.
-Because how can you talk if you don't know what words sound like?
-And you can't know what words sounded like if you can't hear.
-And you can't learn sign language if you can't see.
 And forget learning Braille because you can't read.
 To somebody with an obsessive personality and a desire to know WHY? and HOW? and WHEN? this was like a Gordian Knot, only this Gordian Knot was constructed out of disabilities instead of rope.
 Disabilities that would forever keep me from listening to Shaun Cassidy, reading The Bobbsey Twins Mysteries and watching Scooby-Doo.
 I. Was.
 Terrified.

 Now, I know Helen Keller is an inspiration, a woman who overcame every hurdle to become the stuff legends are made of.
 But when you're a 8-year-old, obsessive, hypochondriacal and highly imaginative drama queen THIS SHIT IS F*CKING SCARY!